chazzpm/aFICSCHASS/_posts/2020-01-20-01ScienceMindset.md

 ---
-title: "Science's Mindset in Football"
+title: "1.
+Science's Mindset in Football"
 summary: "The main role of Academia Emeritense FC is the development of synergons or aFICS players, where being member of an AcEmFC's team in a pitch is just part of the extended playground environment where and how to play football with our identity."
 toc: true
 layout: post